nytes75/CREWS-PNG/README.md

 ![Logo](assets/img/header.png)
-# December 2023 Drought Update [Draft]
+# December 2023 Drought Update
-*`Issued: Not yet Issued: Draft`*
+*`Issued: 12/12/2023`*

 ## Key Messages
-**Drought Critical conditions have emerged in the southern end of Western Province.
-Hela continues to be on Drought Watch with Servere Vulnerability levels.
+**Drought Critical conditions over small areas have emerged in the southern end of Western Province.
+Hela continues to be on Drought Watch with Severe Vulnerability levels.
 El Niño and positive IOD are underway.
 While there is still potential that the combined drying effects are in play, their effects are not physically visible at this time.**
 ***

 ## Drought Early Warning Status (DEWS)